April 1995 - May 2015

 Fletcher was Pet World's store bird, a double yellow headed amazon parrot.
 She was hatched in April of 1995, in captivity in Kansas City, and had been a part of Pet World since before she even had feathers!
 One of the owners (Tim) purchased her as a "Mother's Day" gift for the other owner (Sherry) who thought Fletcher was a boy.
 One day, a Bird Department manager, Jacki, decided to run a DNA test.
 The results came back female but we never revealed this secret to Fletcher.
 With quite the customer following, Fletcher spent her days talking up a storm with customers, visiting schools, and participating in our educational programs to help teach children about birds.
 Sadly, we lost Fletcher in the devesating Pet World fire on Memorial Day, 2015.

 While we have lots of birds at Pet World who learn to talk, there was a good chance that anytime you heard a wolf whistle, a "Hello!" or a quiet "Hi," that was Fletcher.
 Her first words were "Hola" and "Mama" and her funniest phrase was "Heeeeeeeere Kitty Kitty!"
 If she wanted attention, she would shout "Mama!" until someone talked to her.
-Yes, she did say the infamous, cliché, "Polly want a cracker?" but she learned that from customers!
+And yes, she did say the infamous, cliché, "Polly want a cracker?" but we swear, we did not teach her that.
 Fletcher is buried at PW's tortoise farm and will be sadly missed.

 Pet World houses giant rescue tortoises during the colder, winter months.